TophatSynth/grimdark_fantasy_land/Atlas/POIs/Northern Wyrmhold Road.md

-Well its the Road from Mistbridge to Wyrmhold-Ruins.
+Well its the Road from [[Mistbridge (Name Placeholder)|Mistbridge]] to Wyrmhold-Ruins.
 But there surely will follow details.